 NOVA is committed to ensuring all students have an opportunity to pursue a college education regardless of the presence or absence of a disability.
 NOVA makes reasonable accommodations in providing the course, program, building modification, and/or auxiliary aids and services in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act Amendments Act (ADAAA) of 2008.
 No academically qualified student with a disability will be denied access to or participation in the services, programs, and activities of the College.

-• National Eating Disorders Association, a non-profit, has a list of warning signs and symptoms of an expanded number of eating disorders and resources to address them.
-They also host a NEDA chat on Monday-Thursday from 9:00 a.m. to 9:00 p.m. and Friday from 9 a.m. to 5 p.m., and phone helpline at 1.800.931.2237 on Monday - Thursday from 11 a.m. to 9 p.m., and Friday from 11 a.m. to 5 p.m.
+• National Eating Disorders Association, a non-profit, has resources for support, including a list of warning signs and symptoms of an expanded number of eating disorders and resources to address them.

 • The National Association of Anorexia Nervosa and Associated Disorders (ANAD) seeks to alleviate suffering and support those struggling with eating disorders through its non-profit organization.
-They have free services, a helpline available from 10 a.m. to 6 p.m., Monday through Friday at 630.577.1330.
+They have free services, including a helpline available from Monday to Friday from 9am to 9pm CST at (888) 375-7767

 • Association for Size Diversity and Health (ASDAH) is a non-profit committed to the practice of the Health At Every Size® (HAES®) Principles; ASDAH envisions a world that celebrates bodies of all shapes and sizes, in which body weight is no longer a source of discrimination and where oppressed communities have equal access to the resources and practices that support health and well-being.